TheMediocritist/processQueue/README.md

 ### `queue:processUntil(timeLimit)`

 **Description**:
-Processes items in the queue until a specified time limit is reached.
+Processes items in the queue from oldest to newest until a specified time limit is reached.
 The time limit is measured in milliseconds.

 **Parameters**:
 - `timeLimit (number)`: The maximum time (in milliseconds) to process items.